 On-air Rag Chews

-Note: You must transmit with a positive offset (147.660 MHz) and enable a tone of 114.8 Hz on your transmit signal.
+Note: You must transmit with a positive offset (147.660 MHz) and enable a DCS ( or DTCS) code of 026 or 026N on your transmit signal.

 SARA maintains two remote controlled HF stations through our Remote Base Project, on behalf of the Courage Kenny Handihams program.
 The stations, located in low noise zones, are: WØZSW (Woodbury) and WØEQO (near Park Rapids, MN) ~100 miles west of Duluth.
 The remote bases are accessible by using RCForb software through remotehams.com.
 All licensed SARA members may use these stations upon approval.